rtmigo/xrandom_dart/README.md

-If you try to create a JavaScript-incompatible object in JavaScripts-compiled code, an `UnsupportedError` will be thrown.
+Trying to create a JavaScript-incompatible object in JavaScripts-compiled will lead the `UnsupportedError`.